DataBiosphere/terra-cli/CONTRIBUTING.md

 - Create GHA secret.
 Update workflows `Render config` jobs to read secrets.

 #### Automated tests
-All unit and integration tests are run nightly via GitHub action against two environments: `broad-dev` and `verily-devel`.
+All unit and integration tests are run nightly via GitHub action against `broad-dev`.
 On test completion, a Slack notification is sent to the Broad `#platform-foundation-alerts` channel.
 If you kick off a full test run manually, it will not send a notification.

 Running the tests locally on your machine and via GitHub actions uses the same set of test users.
 While the nightly CLI